Robb Stark – Night’s Silver Wolf King

 Fire, Ice and Blood

 Ice magic preserves memory, which is a good thing and something that an undead Robb Stark will need to retain.
 He will however also need to communicate, a property we do not see in regular ice-wights raised by the Others.
-Coldhands is physically similar to the regular ice-wight except that he does speak, does not have the characteristic blue eyes and does not shamble so his raising probably included some other method.
+Coldhands is physically similar to the regular ice-wight except that he does speak, and does not have the characteristic blue eyes so his raising probably precluded a spell binding him to the Others.

 Mirri Maz Duur’s blood ritual seems promising, at least regarding the complete restoration of physical flesh and vital functions.
 Khal Drogo’s body was in good shape, his wounds healed but with one caveat: he was blind, deaf, insensitive to touch and he had lost his wits, no longer capable of intelligent thinking.
 Catelyn’s remarks are interesting in this context: “I would gladly butcher every horse in Winterfell with my own hands if it would open Bran’s eyes”.
 Khal Drogo bathed in the blood of his splendid red stallion sacrificed as part of the gods-wife’s ritual.
 Perhaps the sacrifice of a horse, a red stallion in particular, is an important ingredient.